department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2022-12-health-apt-tree-test-round2/Tree-Test-Round-2-Research-Plan.md

 - You can complete this activity on a smartphone, laptop, or any device with an Internet connection.
 - We're not testing your abilities.
 We're testing changes to our website.

 If you'd like to take part in this activity, reply to this email.
-We'll send you a link and a participation code to get started.
+We'll send you a link and a participant code to get started.

 Thank you for your interest in VA research.

-## Appendix C: Recruitment email (for caregiver and family cohort)
+## Appendix C: Recruitment email (for caregiver and family cohorts)

 Subject: Be part of a new VA online research activity